modjs/mod/README.md

 mod server    # Start a static web server mod pack      # Create a tarball with target directory mod hash      # Rename file with it hash value

-mod install   # Install a package from the server-side package registry mod uninstall # Uninstall the package mod update    # Update a package to the latest version mod ls        # List the packages currently installed mod search    # Query the registry for matching package names
 ```

 Some more examples of how to use our commands include: